HarshT18/IndiBlogs_/README.md

 ##📊 Project Goals
 IndiBlogs not only aims to provide a digital repository for cultural knowledge but also fosters active participation from users in shaping and sharing content.
 By integrating modern web technologies and responsive design, it ensures a user-friendly experience for a diverse audience.
 The project adheres to software accessibility and inclusivity standards.

-##🛠️ Development Process
+## 🛠️ Development Process
 We implemented Agile (Scrum) methodologies throughout the project.
 Here’s a summary of our approach:

-Sprint Planning & Execution: We divided the project into small, manageable sprints, ensuring regular feedback and adaptability.
+- **Sprint Planning & Execution**: We divided the project into small, manageable sprints, ensuring regular feedback and adaptability.
-Scrum Framework: Daily stand-ups and bi-weekly retrospectives helped us stay on track and adjust to changing requirements.
+- **Scrum Framework**: Daily stand-ups and bi-weekly retrospectives helped us stay on track and adjust to changing requirements.

 Key Tools Used:

 UML Diagrams: For system modeling and visualization.